yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 ## Setup

-Once deployed there are some additional setup steps to take as well as variables that can be configured if desired.
+Once deployed, additional setup steps and variables can be configured if desired.

 #### Roles
 ---
 The first is to set up the Roles for your specific vault.
 The vaults use a role-based system for access control to the permissioned functions.
-The roles are a [Vyper Enumerator](https://docs.vyperlang.org/en/stable/types.html#enums) pattern which is based on Pythons.
+The roles are a [Vyper Enumerator](https://docs.vyperlang.org/en/stable/types.html#enums) pattern based on Python.

 Each permissioned function in the Vaults has its own "role" that can call that specific function.
 For example, to call `add_strategy(new_strategy: address)` the address must have the `ADD_STRATEGY_MANAGER` role.
-Roles can be held by any number of addresses as well as by no address.
-There is also the option to "open" any role, meaning that the function becomes permissionless.
-(This is not recommended for most permissioned function and should be done with care.)
+Roles can be held by any number of addresses or by no address.
+There is also the option to "open" any role, meaning the function becomes permissionless.
+(This is not recommended for most permissioned functions and should be done carefully.)

 The same address can hold every role, each role can be helped by a different address or any combination desired.